 If you’re running low on stock for a certain item, increase the price of your item in order to slow sales down until you’re restocked.

 If you’re still running any promotions or advertising for these SKUs, you should stop these as well.
 Overall, it’s better to have a few days of slow sales than run out of stock entirely.
 However, you must never increase pricing arbitrarily.

 Seller tip: Within RepricerExpress, sellers can do this automatically using our unique Automation functionality.

 Amazon recently introduced its Inventory Performance Index which rates sellers on their inventory performance.
 From 1 July 2018, if you’re an FBA seller who doesn’t meet Amazon’s expected standards, you’ll find your FBA storage being limited.

-If a seller makes a habit of sending in inventory that doesn’t sell quickly, Amazon will find a way to encourage the seller to remove that inventory from their warehouses by imposing storage limits or storage fees.
+Do not make a habit of sending in inventory that doesn’t sell quickly.
+Amazon will find a way to encourage you to remove that inventory from their warehouses by imposing storage limits or storage fees.

 RepricerExpress helps to keep top Amazon sellers priced competitively 24/7.
 Plans start at £39/$55 and include a free 15-day trial for you to try out and see if it works for your business.
 Check out what other RepricerExpress customers are saying on Web Retailer.

 As an extra bonus, sign-up today using the promo code “PRIMASELLER10”, and you can enjoy 15 days of Amazon repricing for free (no credit card required), then get a 10% discount on your first month’s subscription.